What’s new in 2026

 - Employee benefits (such as insurance premiums or union dues).

-- Complying with a valid wage order made with the employee’s consent (such as a cash advance).
+- Complying with a valid wage order made with the employee’s written consent (such as a cash advance).

 Any withholding of compensation requires the employee’s express written consent at the time the deduction is made.

 Employers cannot deduct from final pay or withhold final pay when employees fail to return work equipment or fail to give separation notice.
-An employee that accepts pay with deductions is still able to file a claim for improper wage deductions.
+An employee who accepts pay with deductions is still able to file a claim for improper wage deductions.

 Final Paycheck Laws